jclark/satpulse/doc/quickstart.md

 ## chrony

+Make sure chrony is installed.
+The package is called `chrony` on both Fedora and Debian.

-Add this to your chrony.conf file:
+Add this line to your chrony configuration:

 ```
 refclock SOCK /var/run/chrony.satpulse.sock poll 2 filter 4 refid GNSS
 ```

+On Fedora, just add it to `/etc/chrony.conf`.
+On Debian, I suggest making it a separate file `/etc/chrony.d/conf.d/satpulse.conf`.
 The socket path here `/var/run/chrony.satpulse.sock` needs to match that specified by the `sock.path` key in the `ntp` table.

 Then restart chrony.
+The service is named `chrony` on Debian, and `chronyd` on Fedora.